brycewray/hugo-site/content/posts/2020/12/hashing-out-cache-busting-fix-eleventy.md

 ## Not TMI?

-So many times I've seen things---often new products that struck me as being odd---and dismissed them as "a solution in search of a problem."
+So many times I've seen things --- often new products that struck me as being odd --- and dismissed them as "a solution in search of a problem."
 I hope this article doesn't fit that description where many of you are concerned; and, of greater importance, I hope it helps you in managing your own Eleventy-based site.

-**Note, 2020-12-17**: If you use [Netlify](https://netlify.com), be sure you **turn off** its post-processing of your CSS, which I've found can bollix up this method. *(My repos’ code already handles such processing anyway.)* You can do it either through the Netlify GUI (**Build &amp; deploy** &gt; **Post processing** &gt; **Asset optimization**) or through use of an appropriately configured top-level `netlify.toml` file such as what I've now added to the starter set.
+**Note, 2020‑12‑17**: If you use [Netlify](https://netlify.com), be sure you **turn off** its post-processing of your CSS, which I've found can bollix up this method. *(My repos’ code already handles such processing anyway.)* You can do it either through the Netlify GUI (**Build &amp; deploy** &gt; **Post processing** &gt; **Asset optimization**) or through use of an appropriately configured top-level `netlify.toml` file such as what I've now added to the starter set.
 Whether other hosts’ settings would be similarly disruptive, I can't say; the only ones on which I've tested this method so far are [Cloudflare Workers](https://workers.cloudflare.com), [DigitalOcean App Platform](https://www.digitalocean.com/products/app-platform/), [Firebase](https://firebase.google.com), Netlify, [Render](https://render.com), and [Vercel](https://vercel.com).
 {.yellowBox}